alexriss/SpmImageTycoon.jl/README.md

 Contributions are very welcome.
 Please post issues, suggestions, and pull requests on github.
 If you want to contribute to the code, take a look at the [technical background](#technical-background) and [contribution guidelines](CONTRIBUTING.md); and please get in touch with me.

-<a href="https://twitter.com/00alexx">Follow me on twitter</a> for updates and more information about this project:
+<a href="https://twitter.com/00alexx">Follow me on X (twitter)</a> for updates and more information about this project:
 <a href="https://twitter.com/00alexx"><img src="https://img.shields.io/twitter/follow/00alexx?style=social" alt="Twitter"></a>

 ## Related projects